rcarver/config/README.md

 ## Concepts

-`Node` A server.
+* __Node__ A server.
 A Node has a Blueprint and belongs to a Cluster.

-`Blueprint` The complete set of Patterns that describe a Node.
+* __Blueprint__ The complete set of Patterns that describe a Node.

-`Cluster` A collection of Nodes that work together.
+* __Cluster__ A collection of Nodes that work together.

-`Pattern` A reusable concept that makes up a Blueprint or another Pattern.
+* __Pattern__ A reusable concept that makes up a Blueprint or another Pattern.
 A Pattern supports at least two operations: `create` and `destroy`.
 All Patterns operations are idempotent.

-`Fact` A bit of information about a Node that cannot be changed such as memory or IP address.
+* __Fact__ A bit of information about a Node that cannot be changed such as memory or IP address.

-`Variable` A part of a Blueprint that may be changed.
+* __Variable__ A part of a Blueprint that may be changed.
 Variables may be set on either the Node or Blueprint.

-`Service` A long running application, generally managed by Upstart.
+* __Service__ A long running application, generally managed by Upstart.
 A Service may be notified that something it depends on has changed, when that happens the Service typically restarts.

-`# TODO: is monitoring/alerting a core concept?`
+* __TODO__ is monitoring/alerting a core concept?`

 ### Patterns